Your Course

 Depending on your location, you'll have different opportunities to participate in on-site activities:

-We offer four on-site community events for the Berlin students throughout the semester.
+We offer some on-site career and community events for the Hamburg students throughout the semester.

 What You'll Achieve